jasongrout/multivariable-calculus-IBL/README.rst

-An Inquery-Based Learning approach to Multivariable Calculus
+An Inquiry-Based Learning approach to Multivariable Calculus
 ============================================================

 This set of notes follows an inquiry-based learning approach to multivariable calculus by Ben Woodruff.